Arajtav/byteCounter/README.md

-# What is this project about
-This project is a simple program that will draw a number of occurrences of 2 bytes sequences in file, and save it to out.png.

-## How does it work?
-For each 2 bytes in file, program uses first one as X, and second as Y.
+For each 2 bytes in file, program uses first one as X, and second as Y, in 256x256 table value at position is incremented.
-Program increments value in 2d array at that place every time that sequence is scanned.
-On the end everything is normalized to use values from 0 to 255.
+After scanning the whole thing, everything is normalized and saved to a png.

 ## Usage
-There are 3 flags you can use:
+There are 2 flags you can use:
-- `bn` - By default program uses ratio of value to the max value to determine brightness of the pixel.
-That means, if every sequence occurred 1000 times and one 1001 times, every pixel of output will look the same.
-With this flag minimal value (1000 in this example) will be subtracted from every value (so it will work like if every sequence occurred 0 times, and one 1 time).
-- `debug` - Prints debug information.
-- `igf` - Makes program ignore sequence that occurred most times (for example without this flag, in binary files that has a lot of null bytes, output will have only one bright pixel).
+- `-b` - offset every value in the table by minimal value, before normalization.
+- `-i` - ignore most frequent byte sequence for normalization (replaces it with magenta pixel).

 ## notes
-Each time the program is run, it creates tmp `out_` directory, with `N.png` images for each processed input file.
+Each time the program is run, it creates temporary `out_` directory, with `N.png` images for each processed input file.
 Stdout has a map of which output files correspond to which input files.
 All logs are written to stderr.